There has been, on average, 1 school shooting every week this year

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-We're only 19 weeks into 2018, and there have already been 21 school shootings where someone was hurt or killed.
+We're 21 weeks into 2018, and there have already been 23 school shootings where someone was hurt or killed.
 That averages out to more than 1 shooting a week.

 The parameters CNN followed in this count are: